Differences between Christianity and Islam

 Then why in Heaven's name do we, through electing our country's leaders, select the highest number?

-Early Christians were pacifist but all that changed around the time Constantine merged religion with state governance, and with that, the use of violence.
+Early Christians leant strongly toward pacifism, but all that changed around the time Constantine merged religion with state governance, and with that, the use of violence.

 At about this time, many religious holy texts were compiled and it's notable that they promote violence as well as love.
-The violence gave us the comfortable excuse of "just wars", "holy war", persecution, etc. Hence the violence of the Crusades, the Inquisition, the Church control of slavery, etc., right up to the more recent Holocaust.
+The violence gave leaders the comfortable excuse of "just wars", "holy war", persecution, etc. Hence the violence of the Crusades, the Inquisition, the Church control of slavery, etc.

-They've all done it, or are still doing it.
+Leaders learned that they could promote their strongly-held moral beliefs through violence.
+Indeed, not so much "could", but they believed it was a Divine requirement.
+They all did it, or are still doing it.
 The Christian crusaders, Islamist jihadists, radical Zionists and even Buddhists, normally considered ultra-pacifists, who are currently attacking Muslims in Sri Lanka and Myanmar.

 But some of us haven't yet grown up.